-Depending on the application requirements, AOx can be implemented either in tube-shaped inline Advanced Oxidation Reactors or in an Advanced Oxidation tank, both featuring OriginClear’s patented reactor design.
+Depending on the application requirements, AOx can be implemented in tube-shaped inline Advanced Oxidation Reactors or in an Advanced Oxidation tank – or in combination – both featuring OriginClear’s patented reactor designs.

-AOx can also generate other compounds through indirect electro-chemistry reactions, such as chlorine, to address specific contaminants like ammonia.
+AOx can also generate other compounds including chlorine, to neutralize specific contaminants such as ammonia.

 Effective disinfection without adding chemicals.

 Being solely composed of oxygen and hydrogen, in-situ generated ROS introduce no additional hazardous element in the water.
-It is a major benefit for operators wanting to avoid HAZMAT logistics issues, not only when having to treat the concentrated waste, but also as there is no need to bring in and inject oxidants such as Hydrogen Peroxide as it is required in conventional Advanced Oxidation processes.
+It is a major benefit for operators wanting to avoid HAZMAT logistics issues, not only when having to treat the concentrated waste, but also because there is no need to bring in and inject oxidants such as Hydrogen Peroxide, as is often required in conventional Advanced Oxidation processes.